szabgab/python.code-maven.com/books/python-programming/src/dictionary/exercise-counting-dna-bases.md

-Write a script called **count_dna_bases.py** that given a sequence like this: "ACTNGTGCTYGATRGTAGCYXGTN", will print out the distribution of the elemnts to get the following result:
+Write a script called **count_dna_bases.py** that given a sequence like this: "ACTNGTGCTYGATRGTAGCYXGTN", will print out the distribution of the elements to get the following result:

 ```
 A 3 - 12.50 %